-HPMG 5314: Risk Management and Quality Improvement (3) The goal of this gay release and in a course is to develop the student's chility to neuticinate to The goal of this asynchronous online course is to develop the student's ability to participate to managing risk and improving quality of care in the healthcare environment.
+HPMG 5314: Risk Management and Quality Improvement (3)

+The goal of this asynchronous online course is to develop the student's ability to participate to managing risk and improving quality of care in the healthcare environment.
 Students will work both individually and in teams to analyze case studies and to propose effective responses.

-FIELD EXPERIENCE:
+APPLIED PRACTICE EXPERIENCE: